saraMir26/CST8912-FinalProject/README.md

 Azure Application Insights was used to monitor application performance and detect errors, improving reliability (Microsoft, 2024).

+Additionally, Azure Monitor Metrics was used to track CPU time and memory usage of the backend service based on time, providing insight into system performance and resource utilization (Microsoft, 2026).

 ---

 # 5. System Architecture